Unidata/cloudcontrol/GettingStarted.md

 * <code>infoContent.jspf</code> contains links that will be displayed at the top-right corner of the website (question mark dropdown), and in the user navigation menu.

-#### 6. Build the WAR file.
+#### 6. <a href="https://github.com/Unidata/cloudcontrol/blob/master/BUILD.md">Build</a> the WAR file.

-Run the following command from the Cloud Control installation directory: <code>./gradlew war</code> to produce a WAR file.

-Note: running the above command will build the Cloud Control web application as <code>ROOT.war</code>.
-If you wish to change the name, modify the <code>build.gradle</code> file.

-It's on the TODO list to embed this app in a servlet container that you can just download and run, negating the need to run a servlet container like Tomcat.
-(Not that there's anything wrong with Tomcat.)
+Follow the instructions in the <a href="https://github.com/Unidata/cloudcontrol/blob/master/BUILD.md">BUILD</a> file and then deploy the WAR file to your servlet container.

 #### 7. Test away!